zapta/apio-wiki-dev/docs/index.md

 ## Testing the design

-The command `apio test` simulates all the testbenches in batch mode and fails if any of the assertions failed with a call to `$fatal`.
+The command `apio test` simulates all the testbenches in batch mode and fails if any assertions fail with a call to `$fatal`.

 ```